EconometricInstitute/feb22012-programming-website/data/week5/2-collection-interfaces.md

 of objects.
 Often these objects come from some container, such as a list.
 The object that performs the iteration, i.e. keeps track of which objects have been seen and which ones are still to come, is an `Iterator`.

+Note that the same idea is true for the `Comparable`, which are things that can be compared, and the `Comparator`, which is a thing that can perform the comparison (but can not necessarily be compared itself).

 </text-box>